-The Red Hat Factory hand knit beanie style has multiple sources of inspiration, but one sticks just a little bit above the crowd.
+The Red Hat Factory hand knit beanie style has multiple sources of inspiration, but one sticks quite a bit above the crowd.
 The Steve Zissou hat from Life Aquatic.

-Life Aquatic is a Wes Anderson movie from the early 2000’s, starring Bill Murray as Steve Zissou, a documentary film maker and oceanographer setting out hunting for the shark that ate his friend Esteban.
+The Life Aquatic is a Wes Anderson movie from the early 2000’s, starring Bill Murray as Steve Zissou, a documentary film maker and oceanographer setting out to hunt for the shark that ate his friend Esteban.

 The film is a study in red hats.

 Isn’t that what we are looking for when exploring our style?
 Fitting in, but still maintaining our own personal touch?
+It’s a fine balance.
 Because of that, the movie has been such a strong inspiration for our beanies.
-Each one wears it their own way, but they’re still united by color and quality.
+Each one wears it their own way, but they’re still united by the strong red color.

 Jaques Cousteau, Steve Zissou’s real life origin